Excuse My Glove

 Excuse My Glove is a 1936 British comedy sports film directed by Redd Davis and starring Len Harvey, Archie Pitt and Betty Ann Davies.
 It was produced by Alexander Film Productions.
 It was shot at Elstree Studios with sets designed by the art director Andrew Mazzei.

 Synopsis

-A young stained glass-worker accepts accidentally a challenge to fight in a boxing booth at a fair.
+A young stained glassworker accepts accidentally a challenge to fight in a boxing booth at a fair.